offthedial/site/src/pages/faq.md

 Even if you do have a team, you and your teammates can still play!
 Just don't expect to end up on the same team.

+#### Am I allowed to use Splatfest tees?

+Yes, all weapons and gear are allowed.

 #### Why are there multiple brackets?

 In order to ensure that the skill gap between players on a given team aren't too far apart, we divide players into multiple brackets based on skill level so that your teammates are fairly close to your skill range.